dbos-inc/dbos-docs/docs/quickstart.md

 First, your app needs a local Postgres server to connect to.

-> Database connection info is stored in the [`dbos-config.yaml`](./python/reference/configuration#database) file in your app folder.
+> Local database connection info is stored in the [`dbos-config.yaml`](./python/reference/configuration#database) file in your app folder.
-> If you didn't use our script to start the Postgres server, make sure you update this file with the correct connection info.
+> If you're using your own Postgres database, make sure you update this file with the correct connection info.
 </article>

 <article className="col col--6">